 I think the district that you work in really does make a difference.
 We all know that the administration is a huge part of how we feel about ourselves on a daily basis.
 There are some districts where the administration is so wonderful. so encouraging. and so supportive.
 They want you to try new things and if you make a mistake in the classroom, it’s okay…how can you learn from it?
 How can you move forward?
 And you’re not seen as a bad person.
 There are other ones where it seems like the administration is out to get you with those “gotcha” moments.
 Having one set of those administrators over another may or may not be helpful to your day-to-day.

 Of course, we want to be supported, but what if the students are very, very difficult to work with?
 On the flip side, what if the administration is absent but your students are absolutely wonderful?
-There’s so much that goes into the teaching community and it all needs to sync up, but there’s so much that’s out of our control.
+There’s so much that goes into the teaching community and it all needs to sync up, but there’s so much that’s out of our control, creating all these unnecessary teacher problems.
 So how do we rise above?
 How do we become the best versions of ourselves?
 How do we feel that passion for educational progress that we stepped into our first classrooms exploding with?
 It’s not necessarily easy, but it is attainable.Join our Mailing List

 We need to take care of ourselves.
 We are givers, but we give, and give, and give so much that we often forget to take.
 It is not selfish to take time to unwind, take time to engage with ourselves, take time to just be.

 So as teachers, what do we do to make sure that we are doing the best that we possibly can and we’re keeping ourselves grounded while we’re doing it?
+How do we alleviate (or at least attempt to tackle) these teacher problems?
 Try to pinpoint…what is stressing you out?
 I know that’s kind of a loaded question and I understand that we have a tendency to look at the big picture, especially as teachers, and say it’s all-of-the-things.
 It might be all of the things, but you also have to realize that it’s a trickle-down effect and it can also be a domino effect depending on how things are going for you.

 I would suggest getting a piece of paper and just start writing out the thoughts that are in your head.
 This is an exercise that my 6th-grade chorus teacher taught me.
 You can set a timer if you would like or you can kind of just go and see where it goes.
 You’re going to write down legitimately every single word that pops into your head.
 You’re not going to stop writing…you’re going to not even pick up the pen.
 You’re just going to go.
 Even if you’re thinking something along the lines of, “I have no idea what to write right now”, you’re going to write down, “I have no idea what to write right now”.
 It seems weird but as you start going, the thoughts just start flowing onto that paper.